Working at Air Canada

 Voted recently as Business Traveler Magazine’s Best Flight Attendants in North America, our Flight Attendants are ambassadors of the customer experience onboard each Air Canada flight.
 Roles of our Flight Attendants include safety professional, caregiver and service provider.
 The Flight Attendant demonstrates a sincere desire to be of service to Air Canada’s customers and effectively handles diverse and challenging situations with poise and diplomacy.
 Air Canada’s Flight Attendants make an immediate and lasting positive impression.

-Strong consideration will also be given to candidates fluent in English or French and one or more of the following languages: Japanese, Korean, Cantonese, Mandarin, Spanish, Italian, German, Arabic, Hebrew, Portuguese, Greek, Danish, Dutch, Hindi, Punjabi and Turkish.
+- As Canada's flag carrier, we're proud to offer bilingual services.
+Candidates who speak both English and French fluently are preferred.
+As well, if you speak one or more of the following languages, make sure to let us know: Japanese, Korean, Cantonese, Mandarin, Spanish, Italian, German, Arabic, Hebrew, Portuguese, Greek, Danish, Dutch, Hindi, Punjabi and Turkish.

 Key Success Factors